-A: That number is a measurement of how much light passes through the material.
-A lower number means less light is passing through, and therefore the material is darker.
+A: The percentage of light transmittance refers to how much light can pass through the material.
+A lower percentage means less light can pass through, which usually means the material is darker.

 Q: Can I operate my windows after having film applied?

-Q: I would like to get my vehicle’s windows tinted.
-How soon can I get an appointment?
+Q: How soon can I get a window tint appointment?

-A: Summer is our busiest time, but our schedule is always fluctuating, so it is best to arrange your appointment several days in advance to secure the spot that works best for you.
+A: Summer is typically the busiest time for window tinting, but our schedule can vary.
+It’s best to make your appointment several days in advance to ensure that you get the time that works best for you.

 Q: Where is your shop located?